 - Look up the company on TrustPilot, Yelp and Glassdoor.
 Seeing their ratings and reading their client feedback gives you a sense of the kind of company you’d be working with.

 - Dig into their reviews on social media.
 Reviews on Facebook will provide insight into any business lending company you’re considering.

-As always, do your homework and know who you’re dealing with when you look for cash flow loans through a traditional banking institution.
+As always, do your homework and know who you’re dealing with when you look for cash flow lending through a traditional banking institution.